ibm-cloud-docs/Backup/configure-SQLDB-backup.md

    - In the Instance list, select the SQL Server instance where you want to back up databases.
    - To connect to the instance by using a Windows administrator account, select Windows authentication.
    - To connect to the instance by using an SQL Server administrator account, select SQL authentication.
-   - In the User Name box, type the username for connecting to the instance.
+   - Enter the username for connecting to the instance.
-   - In the Password box, type the password of the specified user.
+   - Enter the password of the specified user.
    - If you selected Windows authentication, in the Domain box, type the domain of the specified account.
 6. Click **Connect**.
 7. In the Create New Job dialog box, specify the following information.